 Freedom fighter Md Zahurul Haque Munshi Bir Protik, on Thursday told the International Crimes Tribunal-2 that the detained assistant secretary general of Jamaat, Mohammad Kamaruzzaman, was the commander of Razakar, Al-Badr and Al-Shams in Sherpur during the War of Independence in 1971.

 Razakar, Al-Badr and Al-Shams were under the same command.
 Those auxiliary forces had no separate commanders, Zahurul, the third prosecution witness against Kamaruzzaman, told the tribunal while undergoing cross-examination by

 defence counsel Mohammad Kafil Uddin Chowdhury.

 He, however, could not say when and where Kamaruzzaman took responsibility for Razakar, Al-Badr and Al-Shams during the war.

 Kamaruzzaman was on the dock.

-The cross-examination remained incomplete because the tribunal adjourned the proceedings until Thursday.
+The cross-examination ended when the tribunal adjourned the proceedings until Sunday.